triestpa/You-Should-Learn-Regex/README.md

 <br>

-The output will be -
+The result will be the same file with standardized comment openings.
 ```css
 /* Double Asterisk Comment */
 body {